MSPayneII/fem-interactive-pricing-component/README.md

 ## Welcome! 👋

-This challenge is both a frontend dev challenge and a hw assignment for SI 579: Building Interactive Applications
+This challenge is both a <strong>frontend dev challenge and a hw assignment for SI 579</strong>: Building Interactive Applications

 Interactive pricing component